In this article, I will be reviewing the 19 best jump starters that I tested thoroughly to find the best jump starter for your vehicle.

 Jumper Clamps and Cables

-I tested clamps for their feel, clamping force and durability over time.
+I tested clamps for their feel, clamping force, and durability over time.
 I was surprised to see that out of 19 clamp sets, only 8 were made out of metal.
-Though plastic clamps were not as bad as I thought they would be.
+That said, the plastic clamps were not as bad as I thought they would be.

-There were some poor quality plastic clamps too and three clamp sets have already broken in under 9 months.
+There were some poor-quality plastic clamps, though, and three clamp sets have already broken in under 9 months.
 The broken clamps are from:

 - Schumacher SJ1328